emanuelef/daily-stars-explorer/README.md

 I'm aware that the user interface and code quality have room for improvement.
 Your feedback and suggestions are welcome as I continue to refine these aspects.

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or create a pull request.